openthread/openthread/src/cli/README_UDP.md

 Specifies the peer with which the socket is to be associated.

-- ip: the peer's IPv6 address.
+- ip: the peer's IP address.
 - port: the peer's UDP port.

 ```bash
 > udp connect fdde:ad00:beef:0:bb1:ebd6:ad10:f33 1234
 Done
 ```

+> Note: You may use an IPv4 address, which will be mapped to IPv6 address using the preferred NAT64 prefix from the network data.
+>
+> ```bash
+> > udp connect 172.17.0.1 1234
+> Connecting to NAT64 mapped address: fdde:ad00:beef:2:0:0:ac11:1
+> Done
+> ```

 ### linksecurity